getsolus/help-center-docs/docs/hardware/peripherals/mice-and-touchpads.md

 **NOTE:** The synaptics driver will only be used for your touchpad and libinput will be used for all other input devices.

-**NOTE:** That the synaptics driver is in maintainance mode and libinput is the preferred driver and also sees active development.
+**NOTE:** That the synaptics driver is in maintenance mode and libinput is the preferred driver and also sees active development.

 ### Setup